Stacked Changes

 git rebase -i HEAD~3 # edit commits, preserve Change: footers

-josh push --split # re-push; existing PRs are updated, not recreated
+josh publish # re-publish; existing PRs are updated, not recreated

-As long as the change ID in the footer is preserved through your edits, josh push
+As long as the change ID in the footer is preserved through your edits, josh publish

 updates the correct existing PRs rather than creating new ones.